Lease Extension

 What is ‘marriage value’?

-When the leasehold reform legislation was first introduced the government decided it was fair for any increase in the value that is created by a lease extension to be split between the landlord and flat owner.
+When the leasehold reform existing leasehold reform legislation was first introduced the government decided it was fair for any increase in the value that is created by a lease extension to be split between the landlord and flat owner.
 They set the point at which this happens at 80 years, so if your lease has less than 80 years left to run and you make a formal claim to extend it, you will have to pay this additional value as part of the premium.

 Technically marriage value is 50% of the increase in the combined value of the flat owner’s and landlord’s interests in the flat after the lease extension as opposed to the combined value before it.
 When the lease is extended the value of the flat owner’s interest increases and the value of the landlord’s interest decreases, but what tends to happen is that their combined values after the lease extension are greater than they were before it, so additional ‘marriage value’ is created.